-- 1. A lesson plan that the candidate has developed and taught.
-The lesson plan should be comprehensive and should include evidence of student learning and a corresponding reflection and analysis. - 2.
-A professional growth plan that includes a reflection on the candidate's professional skills and dispositions, and goals for professional growth during student teaching.
-The professional growth plan should be in the form of an essay, and should relate skills and dispositions to the candidate's own personal education philosophy.
+- (1) A lesson plan that the candidate has developed and taught.
+The lesson plan should be comprehensive and should include evidence of student learning and a corresponding reflection and analysis. - (2) A professional growth plan that includes a reflection on the candidate's professional skills and dispositions, and goals for professional growth during student teaching.
+The professional growth plan should be in the form of an essay, and should relate your skills and dispositions to those outlined in the Education Department's Conceptual Framework and to the candidate's own personal education philosophy.

-Additionally, each student teacher candidate must submit an application for student teaching before registering for EDU315 and 329 (elementary students) and EDU333 or 341 or 343 (secondary students).
+Additionally, each student teacher candidate must submit an application for student teaching before registering for EDU 315 and 329 (elementary students) and EDU 333 or 341 or 343 (secondary students).).
 These additional application materials must be submitted by September 15 for spring student teaching and February 1 for fall student teaching.
 In addition, the candidate must meet the following criteria for acceptance into student teaching:

-- 1. Senior standing shall be prerequisite for admission into student teaching.
-In addition, each candidate must have been admitted to the Teacher Education Program. - 2.
-Each student teacher candidate must be approved by the Education Advisory Committee.
-Acceptance into the Teacher Education Program does not mean automatic approval for student teaching.
+Senior standing shall be prerequisite for admission into student teaching.
+In addition, each candidate must have been admitted to the Teacher Education Program and must have been in residence at Georgetown College for at least one semester prior to student teaching.

-- 3. Each student teacher candidate must submit a copy of a current medical examination before the beginning of the semester in which the student plans to do student teaching. - 4.
+- 2. Each student teacher candidate must be approved by the Teacher Education Committee.
+Acceptance into the Teacher Education Program does not mean automatic approval for student teaching. - 3.
+Each student teacher candidate must submit a copy of a current medical examination before the beginning of the semester in which the student plans to do student teaching. - 4.
 Each student teacher candidate must undergo a criminal background check prior to student teaching. - 5.
 Each student teacher candidate must have completed the required 200 hours of clinical and field-based experiences prior to student teaching.
-Field experience must include experience at the elementary, middle, and secondary levels for all candidates.
-Transfer student teacher candidates must provide documentation of field and clinical hours earned at other colleges.
-Field hours must be entered into KFETS and LiveText. - 6.
-The student teacher candidate shall have achieved the following academic requirements: - a.
-An overall academic standing of at least 2.75. - b.
-An academic standing of 2.75 in the teaching major/specialty area or a 2.5-2.74 average and a passing score on the PRAXIS Specialty Area Test(s). - c.
-Approval by the major department-including three recommendations by major professors attesting to subject matter competency and possession of the dispositions desired in teachers. - d.
-Completions of all required prerequisite professional education courses with an academic standing of at least 2.75. - 7.
+Field experience must include experience at the elementary, middle and secondary levels for all candidates.
+Transfer student teacher candidates must provide documentation of field and clinical hours earned at other colleges. - 6.
+The student teacher candidate shall have achieved the following academic requirements: - a. an overall academic standing of at least 2.75. - an academic standing of 2.75 in the teaching major/specialty area or a 2.5 - 2.74 average and a passing score on the PRAXIS Specialty Area Test(s). - c. approval by the major department-including three recommendations by major professors attesting to subject matter competency and possession of the dispositions desired in teachers. - d. completions of all required prerequisite professional education courses with an academic standing of at least 2.75. - 7.
 Each student teacher candidate is required to submit a professional portfolio as part of the application process. - 8.
-Student teacher candidates must become student members of the National and Kentucky Education Associations in order to receive liability insurance coverage during the student teaching experience. - 9.
+Student teacher candidates must become student members of the National and Kentucky Education Associations-in order to receive liability insurance coverage during the student teaching experience. - 9.
 Each student teacher candidate must be a person whose moral, social, and ethical behavior is acceptable in the school community as well as in the community at large.
 Each candidate must read and complete the Kentucky School Personnel Code of Ethics form and affirm a commitment to uphold the code during student teaching.

-Georgetown College student teachers will be placed in a public school setting within a 25-mile radius of campus and in a school with which Georgetown College holds a contractual agreement.
-Therefore, any candidate making a request to student teach beyond the 25-mile radius must petition the Education Advisory Committee for approval.
+Georgetown College student teachers will be placed in a public school setting within a 25 mile radius of campus and in a school with which Georgetown College holds a contractual agreement.
+Therefore, any candidate making a request to student teach beyond the 25 mile radius must petition the Teacher Education Committee for approval.
 Included in the petition would be an explanation as to reasons that would warrant an alternative placement.
-The EAC would then either vote to accept or decline the petition.
+The TEC would then either vote to accept or decline the petition.